Mean viability theorems and second-order Hamilton-Jacobi equations

 \subsection{Organization of the rest of the paper}

 In Section~\ref{S:Notation}, we introduce general notation.
 Section~\ref{S:Data} contains the data for our problem and the standing assumptions.
 Topic of Section~\ref{S:MeanViability} is mean viability: The notion itself and the mean viability theorems, i.e., necessary and sufficient conditions for mean viability.
 In Section~\ref{S:HJB}, the mean viability theorems are applied to second-order HJB equations.
-We prove existence and uniqueness for so-called quasi-contingent solutions.
-Section~\ref{Section:Step3} contains technical material needed for the proof of one of the mean viability theorems.
+We prove existence and { a comparison principle} for so-called quasi-contingent solutions. { In Section~\ref{S:ClassicalAndViscosity}, we introduce classical and viscosity solutions for our HJB equations and establish connections to quasi-contingent solutions, which provides us with a comparison principle for viscosity solutions. } Section~\ref{Section:Step3} contains technical material needed for the proof of one of the mean viability theorems.